 The County Watershed Program coordinates street sweeping in unincorporated areas of Contra Costa County.
 Please review the street sweeping schedule (PDF) and routes (PDF) for your neighborhood.

 If you live in unincorporated Contra Costa County and would like to report problems with your schedule or missed service, please call the County Watershed Program's Street Sweeping Manager at (925) 313-2296.

-If you live in Bay Point, your street sweeping program is managed by Delta Diablo Sanitation District.
+If you live in Bay Point, your street sweeping program is managed by Delta Diablo Sanitation District (DDSD).
 For more information call (925) 756-1900 or visit DDSD's website for a route map.

 Storm Drain Cleaning

-The CWP is also responsible for overseeing other aspects of municipal maintenance, including keeping storm drains, catch basins and drainage inlets free of pollutants such as trash and leaves, which also ensures that they function optimally and prevent localized flooding.
+The County Watershed Program is also responsible for overseeing other aspects of municipal maintenance, including keeping storm drains, catch basins and drainage inlets free of pollutants such as trash and leaves, which also ensures that they function optimally and prevent localized flooding.
 Routine cleaning also reduces the amount of pollutants reaching our waterways.

 Maps of the County's Municipal Separate Storm Sewer (MS4)/stormdrain system are available to the public for viewing at the Contra Costa County Public Works Department, 255 Glacier Drive, Martinez, CA 94553.